 Once your candidates have taken Alva’s personality and/or logic test, it is time to look at the results.
 In this article, you will find a few general principles for how to interpret the results.

 1. The amount of interpretation needed depends on how you are using the tests.
 If you have a fairly large number of candidates, and you use the tests as a screening tool, the need for interpretation is limited at the first stage.
-As long as you have set up a valid assessment profile (e.g. by the help of Alva’s default profiles), you can use the candidate ranking as a tool for cutoff.
+As long as you have set up a valid test profile (e.g. by the help of Alva’s default profiles), you can use the candidate ranking as a tool for cutoff.
 For instance, you may want to continue with only those candidates that have excellent or good role fit.
-In this case, there is really no need for you to go in and interpret the results - the assessment profile and candidate ranking do this for you.
+In this case, there is really no need for you to go in and interpret the results - the test profile and candidate ranking do this for you.

 On the other hand, if you have a process with relatively few candidates, or if you use the tests later in the recruitment process, you will probably want to go in and do a qualitative interpretation of the results.
 Also, even if you used screening at the beginning of the process, you may want to return to the test results once you have a few end candidates to choose from and probe deeper into their profiles.